sidharthv96/tambola/README.md

 In case there are conflicts, the fist valid claim in the Moderator's chat window will be selected.

-Winning Combinations
+## Winning Combinations

-- Early Five : First one to get 5 numbers marked.
+- **Early Five** : First one to get 5 numbers marked.
   ![Early Five](assets/img/earlyFive.png)
-- Top, Middle & Bottom Row : Fisrt 3 people to complete all 5 numbers on these rows will get one prize each.
+- **Top, Middle & Bottom Rows** : Fisrt 3 people to complete all 5 numbers on these rows will get one prize each.
   ![Top Row](assets/img/toprow.png)
   ![Middle Row](assets/img/middlerow.png)
   ![Bottom Row](assets/img/bottomrow.png)

-- Full House : First one to mark all 15 numbers on their ticket.
+- **Full House** : First one to mark all 15 numbers on their ticket.
   ![Full House](assets/img/fullhouse.png)